Reduce and Relocate Volume Groups on Oracle Linux

 sudo vgreduce labvolume /dev/sdb

-7. Confirm original physical volume is completely free.
+7. Confirm that the original physical volume is completely free.

 sudo pvs -o+pv_used